polkafoundry/polkadocs/docs/guide/README.md

 }
 ```

 That's it.
 Now go playing with it.
-Here is a [complete version on Icetea Studio](https://studio.icetea.io/?embed&f=4shrjq3j5gf).
+Here is the [complete version on Icetea Studio](https://studio.icetea.io/?f=4shrjq3j5gf).

 ## Programmatically call contracts